A state lawmaker says his office was "grossly misled" by a group of white nationalists that wanted to have a rally at the Texas Capitol.

 It appears Schaefer was not the only one to have been duped by the group.
 Scholz Garten, a popular restaurant near the Capitol, suggested on Facebook that the same group misrepresented itself as a veterans group when it made short-notice accommodations for a Saturday party.

 Read related Tribune coverage:

-If you're not a lobbyist or longtime activist, can your views still be heard at the Capitol? [link]
+If you're not a lobbyist or longtime activist, can your views still be heard at the Capitol?
+[Full story]

-The day after the inauguration of President Donald Trump, tens of thousands of Texans took part in marches across the state Saturday during Texas’ multiple iterations of the Women’s March on Washington. [link]
+The day after the inauguration of President Donald Trump, tens of thousands of Texans took part in marches across the state Saturday during Texas’ multiple iterations of the Women’s March on Washington.
+[Full story]